DaniiNyan/core-challenge/README.md

 - ID from most expensive sale;
 - Name of worst salesman;

-To work correctly, the `data_analysis.done.dat` file must already exist in `data/out` folder.
+To work correctly, the `data_analysis.done.dat` file must already exists in `data/out` folder.
 This file is updated every time a change occurs inside `data/in` folder.

 ## Architecture